eadwinCode/with-nextjs-apollo-blueprint/README.md

 # Nextjs boilerplate for graphql

-This is just a quick start project for nextjs and graphql with all the authentication problems managed both on the server side or the client, users choice.
+This is just a quick start up project for React Nextjs, graphql and blueprint UI kit.
+The project has some basic authentication implementations managed both on the server or the client side, the choice is yours.

 ## Installation
 ```